 The goal of the Inflammatory Arthritis Center (IAC) is to improve excellence in care, research, and education.
 The IAC includes health providers dedicated to the care of, and improved understanding, of inflammatory arthritis.
 Patients seen in the clinic can be participants in inflammatory arthritis registries; help with scientific studies; and physician education.

-The Inflammatory Arthritis Clinic was established at the Center, where medical students, residents, fellows, and attending physicians treat patients affected with these disorders.
-Over 60 patients are treated at this weekly clinic, where they benefit from the highest quality care provided by a multidisciplinary team that includes clinicians, social workers, a radiologist, and scientists.
+The Inflammatory Arthritis Clinic assesses and treats patients affected with these disorders.
+Over 60 patients are treated at this weekly clinic, where they benefit from the highest quality care provided by a multidisciplinary team that includes expert attending physicians who oversee fellows, residents and students as well as social workers, a radiologist, and scientists.

 This free program reflects our comprehensive approach to care for people with rheumatoid arthritis.

 HSS offers a number of free programs that reflect our comprehensive approach to care for people with lupus, myositis and rheumatoid arthritis.